LincolnSteinLab/oncoGAN/README.md

 #                           subcommand to check the list of available tumors that
 #                           can be simulated  [required]
 #   -n, --nCases INTEGER    Number of cases to simulate  [default: 1]
+#   --NinT FLOAT            Normal in Tumor contamination to be taken into account when
+#                           adjusting VAF for CNA-SV events (e.g. 0.20 = 20%) [default: 0.0]
 #   -r, --refGenome PATH    hg19 reference genome in fasta format  [required]
 #   --prefix TEXT           Prefix to name the output.
 If not, '--tumor' option is
 #                           used as prefix